VOLTTRON/volttron/docs/source/core_services/messagebus_refactor/RabbitMQ-SSL-Auth.rst

 When one creates a single instance of RabbitMQ, the following is created / re-created from rabbitmq.conf:

-- Public and private Certificate Authority (CA) files
+- Public and private CA files

 - Public (automatically signed by the CA) and private server certificates